$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation

-Indeed if $V$ is regarded as a smooth hyper-K\"ahler manifold then the group of \emph{all} transformations preserving $g$ and $\SpanIJK$ also contains the translations, and it is in fact generated by these two kinds of transformations.
-In the framework of \S~\ref{sec:setup} the group~\eqref{eq:linear_hk} thus rather coincides with $\Hk_{0}(V)$, but we shall denote it $\Hk(V)$ in the linear case to simplify the notation. \end{rem}
+\begin{rem} We are thus slightly abusing the notation from \S~\ref{sec:setup}.
+Indeed if $V$ is regarded as a smooth hyperk\"ahler manifold then the group of \emph{all} transformations preserving $g$ and $\SpanIJK$ also contains the translations, and it is in fact generated by these two kinds of transformations.
+We shall still denote this subgroup $\Hk(V)$ in the linear case to simplify the notation. \end{rem}